Suor/battle-brothers-mods/camps_and_artifacts/README.md

 Changes from the base mod:

+- added flaming, freezing and poisoned ammo
 - add special camps on top not instead of, i.e. there will be more lairs total
-- add some space between noble and city state camps
+- not crowded noble and city state camps
-- less city state camps, so it's not really crowded
 - updated 2h flail base attributes to match vanilla rebalance (was upped somewhat)
 - update artifact warbow and greatsword base attributes if [Sato's Balance Mod][sato_balance_mod] is present